Oops and Daisies

 I hear and see this struggle (and resulting anxiety) with perfection on a regular basis.
 It’s played out everywhere, online and off.
 We put SO much pressure on ourselves, and when we don’t meet the expectations we set on ourselves (because let’s be honest, it’s largely something we do to ourselves), we tend to beat ourselves up.

-Well, I’m done with it… I’m working on “letting go” of perfection, and embracing more of who I am, and not who I “should” be… I’m a hot mess mom, pretty much every day.
+I’m a hot mess mom, pretty much every day.
 Yes, even when I’m wearing makeup.
 So if you think I have it all together?
 Nope.
 But I’m doing my best, day in and day out.
 As someone said to me recently, “We’re all just doing the best we can.”
 So to all the other mamas out there who don’t feel like you have it all together?
 Please know, you’re far from alone.

 As for that “highlight” reel on social media?
 Fortunately I feel like we’re trending towards less highlight reel and more honesty.
 Lately I find myself seeing more social media posts that share raw vulnerability, more reality, more truth.
 We’re more vocal now with our struggles.
-Maybe it’s because when we see other people courageously speak out — like Dr. Christine Blasey Ford — it gives us the courage to speak out too.
+Maybe it’s because when we see other people courageously speak out — like Dr. Christine Blasey Ford — it gives us the courage to speak out, too.
 When others share their stories, it encourages us to share ours as well.
-All of our stories are important… and chances are, when you’re ready to share yours, you’ll be helping someone to share theirs too.
+All of our stories are important… and chances are, when you’re ready to share yours, you’ll be helping someone to share theirs, too.
 That is one hope I have for this blog too: that it inspires you to speak your truth.

 Don’t want to miss a blog post?
 Be sure to subscribe to Oops & Daisies here!